Derivatives of normal functions in reverse mathematics: From upper derivative to -bar induction

 In this section we prove that bar induction for $\Pi^1_1$-formulas follows from the principle that every normal dilator has an upper derivative that preserves well-foundedness (i.\,e.~that is again a normal dilator).
 To establish this result we follow the informal argument given at the beginning of the introduction.

-The first major goal of the section is to reconstruct the functions~$h$ and~$f$ from the informal argument in terms of dilators (the function $h_0$ corresponds to an intermediate step that will be omitted).
+The first major goal of the section is to reconstruct the functions~$h$ and~$f$ from the informal argument in terms of dilators.
 Since the notion of dilator is \mbox{$\Pi^1_2$-complete} (due to Girard) it makes sense that this is possible.
 Indeed our reconstruction of~$h$ is inspired by Norman's proof of $\Pi^1_2$-completeness (see~\cite[\mbox{Annex 8.E}]{girard-book-part2}).
 To get a usable result we will have to adapt his argument to the specific form of bar induction.
 Our reconstruction of~$f$ can be read as a proof that the more restrictive class of normal dilators is $\Pi^1_2$-complete as well.

 Let us begin with some terminology: Given a set $Y$, we write $Y^{<\omega}$ for the tree of finite sequences with entries in $Y$.
 If $Y=(Y,<_Y)$ is a linear order, then the Kleene-Brouwer order (also known as Lusin-Sierpi\'nski order) on $Y^{<\omega}$ is defined by